 - Place a large cast-iron (or non-stick) skillet over high heat, and once hot, add in a small drizzle of the oil plus the chopped bacon, and quickly crisp it up; remove bacon from pan and hold on paper towel-lined plate.

-– Add into the skillet about 2-3 tablespoons more of the avocado oil, then add in the diced potatoes, onions, red and green bell peppers, plus a generous pinch or two of salt, and stir to combine; turn the heat down to medium or medium-low, cover the pan, and cook the potato mixture for about 20-22 minutes, stirring it every several minutes to move it around for even cooking/crisping.
+- Add into the skillet about 2 to 3 tablespoons more of the avocado oil, then add in the diced potatoes, onions, red and green bell peppers, plus a generous pinch or two of salt, and stir to combine; turn the heat down to medium or medium-low, cover the pan, and cook the potato mixture for about 20 to 22 minutes, stirring it every several minutes to move it around for even cooking/crisping.

 - Check the potatoes around 20 minutes into their cooking, and if tender (or getting very close to being completely tender), uncover, and sprinkle in another pinch of salt, some black pepper, and the granulated garlic, onion, smoked paprika, paprika and pinch of white pepper; stir to incorporate.

 - Turn the heat up under the skillet to high, add another drizzle of oil to your breakfast potatoes if needed (about 1 tablespoon), and allow the potato mixture to really crisp up for that last minute or so.